-Gerald Klickstein is Professor of Music at the University of North Carolina School of the Arts and 9780195343137a renowned classical guitarist.
+Gerald Klickstein is Professor of Music at the University of North Carolina School of the Arts and a renowned classical guitarist.
 His book, The Musician’s Way: A Guide to Practice, Performance, and Wellness, is a roadmap to artistic excellence which provides an inclusive system for all instrumentalists and vocalists to advance their musical abilities and succeed as performing artists.
 In the excerpt below we learn about the value of being prepared.

 When I play, I make love – it is the same thing.